Ayofase/Predict-Customer-Churn/README.md

 * **Average Tenure for Churned vs. Non-Churned Streaming Subscribers:** Churned streaming subscribers had an average tenure of 23 months, while non-churned streaming subscribers had a much longer average tenure of 45 months.
 This reinforces the idea that longer tenure is associated with lower churn, even within the streaming subscriber segment.

+## Data Analysis in R

+This section presents key visualizations and deeper explorations performed in R, building upon the initial insights gained from the SQL EDA.
+The full, well-commented R script is available on GitHub: [Link to your R script].

+**(Start with your key visualizations here, each followed by a concise interpretation.
+Prioritize visualizations that compare streaming subscribers to other customer segments.)*

+*For example:*

+* **Churn Rate by Tenure:** [churn_rate_by_tenure.png] Churn rate generally decreases with longer tenure, highlighting the importance of customer retention strategies. *You can show tenure distribution using a histogram for both churned and non-churned customers in a combined plot.
+This adds aesthetic to your analysis and recruiters love seeing these too.* *Use the grid.arrange function from the gridExtra package.* *Document this and add your interpretations.* This answers one of the EDA questions and gives further insight into churn behaviour.

+* **Churn Rate and Average Charges by Streaming Service Subscription:** [Link to a visualization comparing churn rates and average charges for streamers vs. non-streamers].
+Streaming subscribers have a slightly higher churn rate (30.01%) compared to the overall churn rate (26.54%), and also have higher average monthly (\$73.02 vs \$[Value]) and total charges (\$2501.73 vs \$[Value]). *Show the r-code and the result in your README.* *This comparison provides further insight to answer another EDA question - How much do streaming service subscribers pay on average each month and total?* This is highly relevant.
+Targetting these customers with higher charges with exceptional services would be necessary to retain these valuable customer segment. *Interpreting the findings and connecting them with business decision is a very valuable skill to showcase to recruiters.*

+* **Churn Rate by Internet Service Type (Streaming Subscribers):** [Link to visualization]. *Interpret this visualisation.
+State the values calculated and compare them.*  As discussed in the SQL analysis, Fiber optic customers have a significantly higher churn rate, which warrants further investigation.

+* **Churn Rate by Contract Type (Streaming Subscribers):** [Link to visualization]. *Focus on what contract type has higher churn and suggest how the company can increase customer retention based on this insight.*

+* **Average Tenure for Churned vs. Non-Churned Streaming Subscribers:** [Link to visualization]. *Interpret the result and provide insight based on the result.
+State the average tenure values for both groups.* This is crucial for the business to evaluate customer behaviour and predict potential churn, informing retention strategies.

+*(Optional Statistical Tests): If you perform any statistical tests, briefly mention them and their results here, further validating your findings.*
+Use code with caution.